Decorate a Wood Bird House Two Easy Ways

 I’ve had a rustic style wood birdhouse in my stash for a couple of years now, so I thought it was about time I did something with it.
+Decorate a wood birdhouse two easy ways that don’t involve any paint at all, although if you are using a plain wood one, you may want to add a coat of white paint first.

 The decorated birdhouse can be used to decorate your home throughout the spring and summer months.